 It’s important to understand that such services aren’t charities.
 They’re looking to monetize, and they’ll do so by making you the product.
 Our recommendation is to stay safe on the internet and cough up a few dollars each month rather than run a huge risk.

-How to use a VPN to access geo-restricted services
+How to use a VPN in Thailand

 Many streaming service providers, such as Netflix, Hulu, BBC iPlayer, and Amazon Prime Video geo-restrict some or all of their content, meaning you can only access it in certain locations.
 Netflix will give access to users in Thailand, but the library of shows and movies will be far different to the ones you would get in the US, the Uk, or Canada.

 Using a VPN to spoof your location, you can access content as if you were located in another country.
 Getting started with a VPN app is easy.
-Just follow these simple steps:
+Just follow these simple steps.

 - Sign up to your chosen provider (we recommend ExpressVPN).